blastframe/Frame-Jumper/README.md

    - Once you’re satisfied with your new frame, re-enable the Time Offset modifier (for example, by using the viewport toggle button provided by the add-on).
    - Your animation will now resume its keyframed control, but with the new frame integrated into the sequence.

-By following these steps, you efficiently use **GP Time Offset Duplicator** to integrate hand-drawn modifications into your animated Grease Pencil layers.
+By following these steps, you efficiently use **Frame Jumper** to integrate hand-drawn modifications into your animated Grease Pencil layers.

 ## Troubleshooting